 To translate our novel basic research observations on the role of complement in aPL-mediated pregnancy loss to patients, we have begun the PROMISSE (Predictors of pRegnancy Outcome: bioMarkers In antiphospholipid antibody Syndrome and Systemic lupus Erythematosus) Study, a prospective observational study.
 The goals of our study are:

-We are recruiting over 700 pregnant patients, enrolled at nine major clinical centers, and grouped and analyzed according to the presence or absence of aPL and preexisting SLE.
-We will obtain detailed medical and obstetrical information during the course of their pregnancies, serial blood specimens for complement and cytokine assays, and RNA to elucidate temporal changes in gene expression during the course of complicated and uncomplicated pregnancies.
+We have recruited over 700 pregnant patients, enrolled at nine major clinical centers, and grouped and analyzed according to the presence or absence of aPL and preexisting SLE.
+We obtain detailed medical and obstetrical information during the course of their pregnancies, serial blood specimens for complement and cytokine assays, and RNA to elucidate temporal changes in gene expression during the course of complicated and uncomplicated pregnancies.
 These data will be analyzed to identify predictors of poor fetal outcome.

 Characterization of clinically applicable surrogate markers that predict pregnancy complications will enable us to initiate an interventional trial of complement inhibition in patients at risk for aPL antibody-associated fetal loss.
 The identification of such surrogate markers in aPL and SLE patients may also prove generally applicable to anticipate complications during pregnancy in disease-free women.